fuse-box/fuse-box/docs/plugins/pluginJSON.md

 By default all the exports are not using `default`.

 You don't need to add this plugin.
-IT's already a part of the core, unless you want to manually handle it and override the way the JSON is exported
+It's already a part of the core, unless you want to manually handle it and override the way the JSON is exported

 ```ts